vexalist/campsite/content/english/camping.md

   bg_image: "images/camping-banner.jpg"

 copyblock:
     text: We have 10 private non-electric pitches for camper vans, tents, trailer tents, motorhomes (up to 25ft) and day vans.
 If you're concerned about Wales' climate, there's no need to fret — we have a walk-in drying room to dry clothes and boots, and a large shelter with seating for you to relax under, come rain or shine.
+As we are located next to the Afan Forest, we may restrict the use of BBQs and firepits if conditions become conducive for forest fires.

 offerings:
 - title: Tents, vans and motorhomes